virtualitems/tshex-cli/docs/context-ports.md

 ```

 `CreateUserRequest` defines the incoming payload. `CreateUserResponse` defines
-the outgoing payload. `CreateUserPort` exposes the operation available at the
+the outgoing payload. `CreateUserPort` names the concrete capability exposed at
-boundary.
+the boundary: creating a user.

-This contract says nothing about HTTP, queues, or databases.
-It only declares
+This definition does not commit to HTTP, queues, or databases.
+It focuses on
-the shape of the communication.
+the interaction the context makes available.
+The transport can vary, but the
+port remains the same identifiable boundary capability.

 #### Adapter Implementation

-Now that the port exists, an adapter can implement it and delegate the work to
+Now that the port exists, the system can materialize it through an adapter and
-an application service.
+delegate the work to an application service.

 ```ts title="users/adapters/create-user.ts"
 import type {